dariuswiles/rust-computer-graphics-from-scratch/examples/README.md

 The following table lists the examples in this directory in the order they are presented in the Computer Graphics from Scratch book.
-Except for the switch from ray tracing to rasterizing, each example builds on the code of the previous example, except were noted.
+Except for the switch from ray tracing to rasterizing, each example builds on the code of the previous example, except where noted.

 | Example Name | Book Section | Summary |